brttdds/Healthcare-Model-Evaluation/README.md

 # Healthcare Model Evaluation
 This project analyzes the performance of two predictive models using a healthcare dataset containing 350,000+ diagnosis predictions and 4,000+ diagnosis descriptions.
-Using a local PostgreSQL server set up via pgAdmin, I created a database and queried the data to explore health insights and model performance using COPD (Chronic Obstructive Pulmonary Disease) predictions.

 **Tools used:**